-Discrimination is the practice of treating a person or group differently from other people or groups of people based on perceived or actual differences/distinctions - when those differences/distinctions are irrelevant or based on stereotypes.
-As legislated and further defined in the Human Rights Code of BC and the Human Rights Act of the Northwest Territories and Nunavut, all employees, customers, partners, and suppliers have a right to a work environment that is free from any discrimination or harassment based on race, colour, ancestry, place of origin, religion, political belief, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, unrelated criminal conviction, or any other ground that is in violation of the law.
+Discrimination is the practice of treating a person or group differently from other people or groups of people based on perceived or actual differences/distinctions, when those differences/ distinctions are irrelevant or based on bias or stereotyping.
+As legislated and further defined in the Human Rights Code of BC, all employees, customers, partners, and suppliers have a right to a work environment that is free from any discrimination or harassment based on race, colour, ancestry, place of origin, religion, political belief, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, unrelated criminal conviction, or any other ground that is in violation of the law.